Leonard R. Brand

-Leonard Brand is a Seventh-day Adventist creationist, biologist, paleontologist, and author.
+Leonard Brand (born 1941) is an American biologist, paleontologist, and Seventh-day Adventist creationist.
 He is a professor and past chair of Loma Linda University Department of Earth and Biological Sciences.
+Brand's most widely debated research was regarding fossil tracks at the Grand Canyon.

 As a Creationist, he teaches interventionism, a view of history that holds that there is intelligent intervention in history.
 His desire for respectful dialogue has been welcomed by advocates on both sides of the creation–evolution controversy.
 He challenges his fellow creationists to use caution when making scientific claims.

-His most widely debated research was regarding fossil tracks at the Grand Canyon.
-He has a PhD in biology from Cornell University, received in 1970 when working for LLU La Sierra campus.

 Scientific research

-Brand began his scientific career in the study of small mammals.
+Brand received a Ph.D. in biology from Cornell University in 1970, having also received a Master of Arts at Loma Linda University in 1966.
+He began his scientific career in the study of small mammals.
 In 1968, Brand and Raymond Ryckman studied the systematics of deer mice (specifically the mainland cactus mouse and two related species isolated to nearby islands, the San Lorenzo and Angel Island mice.
 This was also the topic of Brand's masters.
 They confirmed the accepted taxonomy of these species, and showed that these species are still able to interbreed.

 Starting in 1970, Brand reported on the tree nests and vocalisations of California chipmunks.
 This was also his PhD topic.
 Along with many other scientists, his reported methodologies and observations have added to the accumulating scientific knowledge of these mammals.

 From 1999, the fossil remains of hundreds of whales (including the "Leviathan") were discovered as part of the Pisco formation in Peru.
 Brand and his associates studied the taphonomy of these well-articulated skeletons, and concluded that the burial of the whales in diatom sediment had been a very rapid event.

 In 2000, Brand et al. have conducted field research on fossil turtles in the Bridger Formation of Wyoming.
 He has also been involved in taphonomy experiments using modern animal carcasses, particularly intended to aid understanding of the features of fossil turtles.